 I’m a fulltime outdoor photographer and outdoor educator with over 25 years of experience.
 I’ve been teaching workshops since 2006.
 You can find testimony about my workshops below the workshop descriptions.

 My workshops combine classroom time, field time at stunning locations and an image review.
 Using this combination, I teach you how to master your camera, exposure, filters, how to see and how to capture better photos, how to make better compositions and specific techniques for the subject matter.
 I find that this combination of teaching tools hits multiple learning styles which helps reinforce the learning process.
-Experiential learning allows you to quickly learn skills that would takes months or years to learn from books or lectures.
+Experiential learning allows you to quickly learn skills that would take months or years to learn from books or lectures.

 During my workshops, I teach: